Rodelas

 Rodelas is a municipality in the state of Bahia in the North-East region of Brazil.

 Geography

 The municipality contains part of the 104842 ha Raso da Catarina Ecological Station, created in 2001.

 The municipality was designated a priority area for conservation and sustainable use when the Caatinga Ecological Corridor was created in 2006.

 History

-The unattested indigenous language Peria (also spelled Poria) was formerly spoken in Rodelas.
-The extinct Tuxá language was also spoken in Rodelas.
+The extinct Tuxá language was spoken in Rodelas.